ruhai-lin/DroopNet/README.md

 ## 📖 Introduction

 **DroopNet** is a neural network benchmark project dedicated to processing temporal data under extreme hardware resource constraints.
-Our core objective is to identify and optimize the most suitable neural network architectures for **Power Delivery Network (PDN)** voltage droop prediction, specifically targeted for deployment on ASICs with **only 8KB of SRAM**.
+Our core objective is to optimize the most suitable neural network architecture for **Power Delivery Network (PDN)** voltage droop prediction, specifically targeted for deployment on ASICs with **only 8KB of SRAM**.

-This project implements **Proactive voltage droop mitigation techniques for high performance processors**, a concept detailed in the thesis by Jimmy Zhang (see [University of Illinois IDEALS](https://www.ideals.illinois.edu/items/126738)).
+We selected **Temporal Convolutional Network (TCN)** as our primary architecture due to its superior parallelizability, deterministic memory access patterns, and excellent support in modern deep learning frameworks compared to RNNs (like GRU/LSTM).
+This project is inspired by **Proactive voltage droop mitigation techniques for high performance processors**, a concept detailed in the thesis by Jimmy Zhang (see [University of Illinois IDEALS](https://www.ideals.illinois.edu/items/126738)).

-By comparing various temporal architectures (such as GRU, TCN, etc.), we aim to find the optimal balance between accuracy, latency, and area (PPA), providing an intelligent core for next-generation high-performance power management chips.
+The project focuses on finding the optimal balance between accuracy, latency, and area (PPA), providing an intelligent core for next-generation high-performance power management chips.

 ---